OfficialLambdax/_storageS-UDF/README.md

 - _storageOL is good for when your lists constantly change in size and its contents (Fastest Add, Remove Element method).
 - _storageML is good for when you need to constantly iterate through somewhat static lists or for when you need to constantly check if a element exists (Fastest Exists method).
 - _storageAL is only good for when you need to constantly iterate through somewhat static lists (Fastest GetElements method).
-- _storageALRapid is a set of special functions to add elements extremly fast to a AL list (faster then _storageOL) to fasten the creation of large arrays.
+- _storageALRapid is a set of special functions to add elements extremly fast to a AL list (faster then _storageGLx) to fasten the creation of large arrays.
+- _storageGL is good for when you need OL like fast Adds, ML like fast Exists checks and you cannot use the Autoit Beta.
+- _storageGLx is good for when you need extremly large lists with exceptional fast Exists checks and element additions.

 Storage methods are not compatible with each other.
 But methods can easiely be replaced to another with CTRL+H, to a degree.